Ckacz29/PredatorsCapstone-/README.md

 ##  Project Overview

-I am helping the **Nashville Predators' Business Strategy** team streamline their web analytics platform([NHL.com/predators](https://NHL.com/predators)), by developing a data pipelines that delivers faster and clearner insights, elimating the manual steps it took to utilize this data.
+I am helping the **Nashville Predators' Business Strategy** team streamline their web analytics platform([NHL.com/predators](https://NHL.com/predators)), by developing a data pipeline that delivers faster and clearner insights, elimating the manual steps it took to utilize this data.

 ---